History of the Chicago Bears: 1960–1970: Rookie success and one more championship for Halas

 The horror of the season came in November 1969, when Piccolo began suffering breathing problems and was diagnosed with lung cancer.
-On June 16, 1970, seven months after his diagnosis, Piccolo lost his battle with lung cancer at the age of 26.
+On June 16, 1970, seven months after his diagnosis, Piccolo died from lung cancer at the age of 26.
 The Bears responded by setting up the Brian Piccolo Cancer Research Fund, which raises money through various annual events for cancer research.
 In 1971, ABC aired the television film Brian's Song, which starred James Caan as Piccolo and Billy Dee Williams as Gale Sayers, and detailed the friendship between the two running backs.

 1970–1975: Move to Soldier Field

 Following the merger between the NFL and the American Football League (AFL), the 1970s began with the end of an era for the NFL, especially for the Bears.
 The sport, which once lagged behind baseball and college football in terms of popularity, was seeing a huge rise with the advent of the Super Bowl, with bigger venues being needed to support fans.
 Wrigley Field (which was also the home of Major League Baseball (MLB)'s Chicago Cubs) had been the Bears' home stadium for nearly 50 years, but it did not measure up to the NFL's new guidelines, which required all stadiums to seat at least 50,000.
 After winning their final game at Wrigley 35–17 against the Green Bay Packers on December 13, 1970 (and finishing the season fourth place with a record of 6–8), the Bears moved into Soldier Field (which had opened in 1924 and once hosted their former crosstown rivals, the Chicago Cardinals, in 1959) on the Near South Side of Chicago, and played their first game there against the Pittsburgh Steelers on September 19, 1971, which they won 17–15.
 However, the Bears ended up finishing their first season at the stadium with a record of 6–8, leading to the termination of head coach Jim Dooley.

 Dooley's replacement Abe Gibron did not start his tenure any better with the Bears, who were last place in the NFC Central division with a record of 4–9–1.
 The Gibron era took a deeper dive during the 1973 season as the team finished in last place again with a record of 3–11, limited to just 195 total points during the entire season.
 Dick Butkus, who had terrorized enemy offensive players for the last eight years, retired early in the season after being hobbled by knee injuries.
 The 1974 season would be Gibron's last with the Bears, who finished yet again in last place, this time with a record of 4–10.
 The Gibron era was marked with a combined record of 11–30–1, with the only memorable event from that era being Gibron's appearance in an NFL Films production where he was taped singing "Joy to the World", not paying attention to the game in front of him.